vishnushiri02/SARS-Cov2/notes/Work_documented.md

 - This data consist of the lineage, collected date, location of collection, a string of aa_substitution.
 - All the aa_substitution strings that are collected on the same day are considered together.
 This also gives the number of entries collected in a day = number sequences
 - From these strings the spike RBD mutations are alone extracted using getRBDmut function.
-- The data frame gets reducted to date,number of sequences,spike RBD mutations string.
+- The data frame gets reduced to date,number of sequences,spike RBD mutations string.
 - To calculate the frequency for a time step all the possible unique spike RBD mutations present in the country is first compiled.
 - Then the frequency of each of this mutation for a day is calculated.
   > Frequency of pos_373 on 01-01-2022 = $\frac{count\space of\space pos\_373\space on\space 01-01-2022}{Number\space of\space sequences\space on\space 01-01-2022}$